 Professor Bernard Oxman

-Professor Bernard Oxman, director of Miami Law’s LL.M. in Maritime Law, will serve as a judge ad hoc of the Special Chamber constituted by the International Tribunal for the Law of the Sea.
-He will hear the dispute between the Republic of Maldives and the Republic of Mauritius concerning the delimitation of the maritime boundary in the Indian Ocean.
-The hearing will open on October 13th.
+Professor Bernard Oxman, director of Miami Law’s LL.M. in Maritime Law, served as a judge ad hoc of the Special Chamber constituted by the International Tribunal for the Law of the Sea.
+He heard the dispute between the Republic of Maldives and the Republic of Mauritius concerning the delimitation of the maritime boundary in the Indian Ocean.
+The hearing opened on October 13th.

 The International Tribunal for the Law of the Sea is an independent judicial body established by the United Nations Convention on the Law of the Sea to adjudicate disputes arising out of the interpretation and application of the Convention.
 It is composed of elected members “from among persons enjoying the highest reputation for fairness and integrity and of recognized competence in the field of the law of the sea.”